How Planning & Perseverance Gets You a GED®

-Getting ready for a GED, HiSET, or TASC test can be overwhelming.
+Getting ready for a GED or HiSET test can be overwhelming.
 For adult learners enrolled in a local class, it's often difficult to find the time or motivation to study outside the classroom, engage in the classroom experience, or measure the effectiveness of study sessions.
 And for adult learners who manage their own study program, test prep may seem even harder.

 Planning, perseverance, and motivation are the keys to effective, successful test preparation, and the most important thing a test candidate can do to make passing the test a reality.

-There are three high school equivelency tests: the HiSET exam, the GED test, and the TASC test.
+There are two high school equivalency tests: the HiSET exam and the GED test.
 Which test you'll take depends on your state.
 The tests have four or five subject tests covering reading, writing, math, science, and social studies.

 Get familiar with the test subjects and use them in everyday life.
 That will help make studying easier.
 Learn basic math and practice mental math for the math test.
 Try reading and writing a little every day as part of your reading and writing test preparation.
 For social studies and science, try reading the news and looking at how social studies and science affect your life every day.

 Exploring the subject areas on your own will help motivate you and ready your brain for more difficult material later.

 Use a pencil-and-paper or online practice test as part of your test prep and as a study guide to help you determine skill strengths and weaknesses.
 Use the scores from your practice test for study planning.
 Your scores will indicate the skill areas where you'll need the least and most work and will help you outline a study plan.